stephenamills/dotfiles/README.md

 - The npm packages listed in the `Npmfile`
 - And the Rust packages listed in the `Rustfile`

+This is 150 commands, so don't install if you don't want that.
+This is all really for personal use but I've put it here in case someone finds it useful.

 ```shell
 brew bundle install --no-lock